-In addition, narcissists tend to have agentic daydreams focusing on achievement (r = .45), heroic (r = .44), sexual (r = .37) and hostile (r = .23) themes (Raskin & Novacek, 1991), and in a daily diary study, narcissists’ state self-esteem was decreased by negative achievement events, but was immune to both positive and negative social events that the authors considered indicators of communion (Zeigler-Hill et al., 2010).
-Finally, Campbell and colleagues (2002) found that narcissists displayed a pronounced better-than-average effect for agentic characteristics but not communal characteristics.
-Results like these led Paulhus (2001) to propose that narcissism is an extreme form of agency, and more recently, Campbell and colleagues introduced an agency model of narcissism (Campbell, Brunell, & Finkel, 2006; Campbell & Foster, 2007).
-It appears that agency, but not communion, is consistent with narcissists’ grandiose conception of success.

-Perhaps more surprising than the finding that narcissists endorse agentic characteristic, is recent research showing that individuals high in narcissism have a relatively accurate idea of how others perceive their communal traits compared to their agentic traits (Carlson, Naumann, & Vazire, 2011a; Carlson et al., 2011b).
-It is possible that narcissists associate communal characteristics such as honesty and dependability with weakness and vulnerability—theoretically, exactly what the self-regulatory strategy of narcissism is meant to avoid (see Morf & Rhodewalt, 2001).
+Perhaps more surprising than the finding that narcissists endorse agentic characteristics, is the fact that individuals high in narcissism possess a much less discrepant idea of how others perceive their communal traits compared to their agentic traits (Carlson, Naumann, & Vazire, 2011a; Carlson et al., 2011b).
+It is possible that narcissists associate communal characteristics, such as honesty and dependability, with weakness and vulnerability—theoretically, exactly what the self-regulatory strategy of narcissism is meant to avoid (see Morf & Rhodewalt, 2001).
 For individuals high in narcissism, this would result in a decreased desire to align communal characteristics with their self-concept.
+This idea, however, that narcissists are avoiding vulnerability by eschewing communal traits is difficult to test.
+Instead, research is accumulating that the tendency to emphasize agentic traits and simultaneously deemphasize communal traits might be a conscious life strategy employed by narcissists that is focused on maximizing personal gain, and that narcissists know full well that this personal gain often occurs at others’ expense (Jonason, Li, & Teicher, 2010).
+In support of this possibility, Carlson (2013) found that narcissists are not only aware that they are narcissistic (i.e., they admit to bragging and acting condescending), but with surprising self-insight, individuals high in narcissism also acknowledged that narcissism produced positive consequences for themselves that were accompanied by a fairly negative impact on others.
+A negative impact these narcissists appeared to find acceptable, as they also reported a desire to become more narcissistic in the future (Carlson, 2013).
+Jones and Brunell (2015) likewise found that narcissists were willing to admit to having negative communal attributes (e.g., jealous, crude, insulting), although (as mentioned above) they only tended to recall agentic attributes in a surprise memory test—in other words, narcissists did not recall negative communal words even though they self-reported these attributes.
+The authors speculated that a failure to encode self-relevant negative-communal traits could reflect (a) an indication of a weak avoidance motivation whereby narcissists strategically fail to encode information about their negative traits or (b) “it may simply be that narcissists view negative-communal traits…as more neutral than negative, less important, or possibly experience less ego-defence concerning their negative-communal qualities than other qualities” (Jones & Brunell, 2015, p.
+11).

 In sum, narcissists appear to enhance agentic characteristics more than communal characteristics, but it is unclear by exactly how much.
 On average, across studies, do narcissists continue to enhance communal characteristics just to a lesser degree?
 The current work aims to estimate the magnitude of the self-enhancement effect for both agency and communion, as well as compare the two.

 Hypothesis 2: Narcissists will self-enhance their agentic characteristics to a greater extent than they will self-enhance their communal characteristics.